 Not only is your refrigerator probably the heaviest appliance in your house, it's also not something you can just leave with the trash on garbage day.
-Nor can you simply take it to the county dump.

-An estimated that 11 million refrigerators/freezers are disposed of each year.
+It's been estimated that 11 million refrigerators/freezers are disposed of each year.
 If the units are less than 10 years old and are in working condition, they are likely being re-sold or donated somewhere.